 Sometimes we ask the people in our network about the most pressing UX challenges and questions they’re asking in their own organizations.
 One recent question from friend and client caught my eye: How do we make big UX decisions to best serve all kinds of employees in a diverse workforce?

-I thought I’d take a shot at answering this question based on my experience with change management and large-scale internal systems.
+Below is my answer to this question based on my experience with change management and implementing large-scale internal systems.

 According to Prosci, “Change management is the process, tools and techniques to manage the people side of change to achieve the required business outcome.
 Change management incorporates the organizational tools that can be utilized to help individuals make successful personal transitions resulting in the adoption and realization of change.”
 Read more about change management on the Prosci website.